Understanding the Concept Between Aeration and Oxygenation Systems

 You can prevent livewell suffocation and insure minimal safe livewell oxygenation every summer only if the dose and volume of pure oxygen is high enough to insure continuous 100% DO Saturation or greater… more fish and more live bait require more oxygen.

 Aeration usually works fine in the fall, winter and spring if you DO NOT overcrowd your livewell.
-One fish or 1 bait exceeding the stocking density in the summer is when suffocation, death and dying begins.
+One fish or 1 bait exceeding the “safe” stocking density in the summer is when suffocation, death and dying begins.
+Overstocking mortality is always caused by the fisherman.

-ALWAYS REMENBER THAT AIR is NOT OXYGEN AND WATER PUMPS DO NOT PUMP OXYGEN… THEY ALWAYS PUMP WATER
+ALWAYS REMENBER THAT AIR is NOT OXYGEN AND WATER PUMPS DO NOT PUMP OXYGEN… WATER PUMPD ALWAYS PUMP WATER and AIR PUMPS ALWAYS PUMP AIR WHICH IS 80% OXYGEN

-AIR IS LIKE THIS – A BASKET WITH 80 ORANGES (80% NITROGEN) AND 20 APPLES (20% OXYGEN) IS NOT A BASKET FULL OF APPLES (OXYGEN) – AIR IS NOT OXYGEN and plenty air and plenty water flow never insures plenty dissolved oxygen in the summer in overcrowded livewells and bait tanks.
+AIR IS LIKE THIS – A BASKET WITH 80 ORANGES (80% NITROGEN) AND 20 APPLES (20% OXYGEN) IS NOT A BASKET FULL OF APPLES (OXYGEN) – AIR IS NOT OXYGEN and plenty air and plenty water flow never insures safe dissolved oxygen saturation in the summer in overcrowded livewells and bait tanks.
+THIS IS SO SAD but, THIS IS ABSOLUTLY TRUE.

 Hot summer livewell problems (livewell hypoxia/suffocation) causes great angst and stress for fishermen worldwide every summer, that’s normal and predictable.
+Fish and live bait mortality and sloppy red-nosed bait is not only expensive, it’s aggravating and disappointing.
 Failure to keep bait and fish alive and healthy is always expensive.
 Dying and dead bait and dead tournament fish are expensive.
 In summer “Catch and Release” fishing tournaments, keeping Live Bait “Supercharged,” alive, and healthy all day or for several days and getting your tournament fish to weigh-in is a problem for all fishermen that overcrowds his aerated livewell.

-More aeration and bigger water pumps will not correct low oxygen problems in an overcrowded livewell in the summer.
+More aeration, smaller air bubbles or bigger water pumps will not correct low dissolved oxygen problems in an overcrowded livewell or bait tank in the summer.

-Transporting live bait and tournament fish in overcrowded livewells and bait tanks successfully every summer is easy to do if you really understand the difference between aeration systems and oxygen system; if you can maintain minimal safe livewell water quality in your livewell; specifically – if you can maintain minimal safe livewell dissolved oxygen saturation for all your live bait and tournament fish.
+Transporting live bait and tournament fish in overcrowded livewells and bait tanks successfully every summer is easy to do if you really understand the difference between mechanical aeration systems and oxygen system (ambient air and elemental O2); if you can maintain minimal safe livewell water quality in your livewell; specifically – if you can maintain minimal safe livewell dissolved oxygen saturation for all your live bait and tournament fish and flush out the metabolic waste a couple times daily — that’s all it takes to be a successful live fish/live bait transporter just like the pro transporter at the fish hatcheries and national Aquariums.

-If you cannot maintain minimal safe water quality in your livewell in the summer, your live bait will get sloppy, red nose and die and you may lose the tournament prize because 1 fish died in your livewell and cost you the “dead fish punishment.”
+BUT, If you cannot maintain minimal safe water quality in your overcrowded livewell in the summer, your live bait will get sloppy, red nose, get sick and die.
+You will experience high stress and may lose the tournament prize because only1 fish died in your livewell and cost you the “dead fish punishment.”

-Myth #1: The most common myth is: air is oxygen and oxygen is air.
-Plenty of air ensures plenty of oxygen.
-Plenty of air bubbles guarantees plenty of oxygen.
+Myth #1: The most common fisherman myth is: ambient air is elemental oxygen (O2) and oxygen is ambient air.
+Plenty of ambient air always ensures plenty of oxygen.
+Plenty of air bubbles always guarantees plenty of oxygen (dissolved O2).

 Myth #2: More air bubbles in bait tanks or livewells ensures plenty of oxygen for all the bait and fish.